-Is the Millennial generation prepared for the workforce?
+Is the next generation prepared for the workforce?

 At Bentley University, officials were concerned.
-Not so much for the university’s own graduates, who continued to be highly sought by corporate recruiters.
-Rather, they were concerned for the higher education “industry” itself, for graduates who couldn’t find jobs, and for corporations who couldn’t find what they were looking for.
+Not so much for the university’s own graduates, who continue to be highly sought by corporate recruiters.
+Rather, they were concerned for the higher education industry itself, for graduates who couldn’t find jobs, and for corporations who couldn’t find what they were looking for.

-The study also took a close look at Women in Business, seeking a better understanding of the special barriers that have confronted women in the workforce and the ways in which millennial women might overcome them, with the cooperation and encouragement of educators and business executives of both genders.
-Again, those findings are summarized in two reader-friendly formats: a short e-book and a white paper.
+The initial survey also took a close look at millennial women in business, seeking a better understanding of the barriers that confront women in the workforce and the ways in which millennial women might overcome them, with the cooperation and encouragement of educators and business executives of both genders.

-In a world where the speed of change is accelerating and the impact of a global economy is felt more deeply every day, the role of millennials cannot be understated.
-Almost one million strong, millennials are transforming our economy and our society right now.
-That’s why we invite your interest and participation in the PreparedU Project, where you’ll find information of all types, including articles, opinions, videos, analysis, and more.
+In a world where the speed of change is accelerating and the impact of a global economy is felt more deeply every day, the role of the next generation cannot be understated.
+They are transforming our economy and our society right now.
+We invite your interest and participation in the PreparedU Project, where you’ll find information of all types, including articles, opinions, videos, analysis and more.